tol-is/intro/README.md

 ##### Google auth

-Google auth is required, only authenticated users can execute queries and mutations.
+Google auth is absolutely required.
+Only authenticated users can execute queries and mutations.

 Update the file `.env-cmdrc` with your google client id and secret